Consequences Of Poor Soil Compaction In Commercial Construction

 December 10th, 2025|

 Commercial-gas piping systems are engineered for reliability, but in real life, even well-designed systems often run into trouble.
 According to the Pipeline and Hazardous Materials Safety Administration (PHMSA), over the period 1998–2020, roughly 18 % of “significant” pipeline incidents (those causing injury, fatality, or major property damage) were due to corrosion.
 Other major contributors include material defects, improper installation, aging pipe segments, and external forces like construction damage or ground movement, which is common in commercial settings.
-These failures often appear as leaks, ruptures, or deterioration in welds and pipe [...]
+These failures often appear as leaks, ruptures, or deterioration in welds and [...]

 Why Proper Excavation Is Critical for Commercial Construction Projects